So, you’ll want to know what happened to the BigBirthas PSG research results? What did we get up to in collaboration with the Parenting Science Gang?

 “First time round I agreed to one [vaginal examination] and the midwife swept me without my consent.”

 Worryingly, many mothers reported finding a great discrepancy between health care professionals, in terms of knowledge and subsequent behaviour.
-Sometimes mothers found that their weight was blamed for everything by a few professionals, but that other heath care professionals didn’t agree.
+Sometimes mothers found that their weight was the scapegoat for everything with a few professionals, but that others didn’t agree.

 “The first sonographer very harshly said that the reason she had trouble was because I was quite fat so it was harder to get a good picture.
 During other scans I was told that weight doesn’t necessarily come into it and it really does depend on the competency of the sonographer and the position of the baby/womb/placenta”

-Many mothers received conflicting messages about risk and options from different health care professionals, which was both confusing and upsetting, and didn’t inspire confidence in the system to provide personalised care for their own situation and needs.
+Many mothers received conflicting messages about risk and options from different professionals.
+This was both confusing and upsetting, and didn’t inspire confidence in the system to provide for their needs.

 “I felt that people knew best, but when professionals are literally disagreeing about the well-being of your unborn baby, it’s a bit disheartening.”

-This lack of consistency, coupled with feeling judged and unsupported by health care professionals had a great effect on mothers, many of whom reported that pregnancy had been an extremely stressful time for them.
+This lack of consistency, coupled with feeling judged and unsupported had a strong effect on mothers, many of whom reported that pregnancy had been an extremely stressful time for them.

 “I found it scary and confusing during my first pregnancy.”